Nana Kofi Twumasi-Ankrah: Early life and education

-Working life
+Military career

-Twumasi-Ankrah was the first black African British Army officer to be commissioned directly into the Household Cavalry.
+Having attended the Royal Military Academy Sandhurst, Twumasi-Ankrah was commissioned as a second lieutenant in the Blues and Royals, British Army, on 12 April 2003, with seniority in that rank from 15 April 2000.
+He was promoted the same day to lieutenant with seniority from 15 April 2002.
+He was the first black African British Army officer to be commissioned directly into the Household Cavalry.
+He was promoted to captain on 28 March 2006, and to major on 31 July 2012.

 He became known to the public in 2011 when he acted as escort commander at the Royal wedding of Prince William and Catherine Middleton and was seen alongside the 1902 State Landau in the carriage procession from Westminster Abbey to Buckingham Palace.
 Twumasi-Ankrah was appointed as commander of the Blues and Royals at the Trooping the Colour ceremony during the Queen's birthday celebrations the same year.
-He currently holds the military rank of lieutenant colonel.

 Equerry appointment

 In July 2017, Twumasi-Ankrah was named by Queen Elizabeth II as her equerry.
 The appointment made him the first black man to perform that role.
 He succeeded Wing Commander Sam Fletcher, who stepped down from the position in 2017.
 The equerry is considered one of the most important and senior positions in the royal household, requiring his attendance at official engagements at Buckingham Palace and other Royal residences.
 The position is reserved for an officer of one of the armed services and lasts for a period of three years.

 At Windsor Castle on 27 November 2020, Twumasi-Ankrah was received by the Queen, who invested him with the MVO upon relinquishing his appointment as Equerry.

+During Queen Elizabeth's state funeral processions in both London and Windsor, Twumasi-Ankrah, was among the group of pallbearers that included 12 former Equerries.
+This group, adhering to a tradition established during Queen Victoria's reign, marched alongside the late Queen's coffin as part of their ceremonial role.
+Unlike the bearer party, which was responsible for physically carrying the coffin, these pallbearers walked immediately adjacent to it.

+Later service

+On 30 June 2021, he was promoted to lieutenant colonel.